 Optimising Care Delivery Models to Support Ageing-In-Place (ODESSA)

-ODESSA is a three-year €1 million venture which will work with people who are over the traditional retirement age of 60, with a particular focus on the over 80s, to find new and innovative ways of adapting a person’s home so that they can live independently for longer and avoid going into residential care as well as making it easier for them to access public services such as health and social services.
+ODESSA was a three-year €1 million venture which worked with people who are over the traditional retirement age of 60, with a particular focus on the over 80s, to find new and innovative ways of adapting a person’s home so that they can live independently for longer.

 Background